There are several signs that you are buying a good home, such as finding a home that fits your everyday lifestyle.

-Nevertheless, it can help to keep the money supply available to investors, and the lenders they buy from, for the coming year.
 Prospective buyers do well to monitor business news closely in order to determine the right time to proceed with buying a home.

 Allowing for all the uncertainty over liquidity, none of the worst-case scenarios have come to pass as of yet.
 At present, interest rates are low and economies are expanding, albeit very slowly.
 For those with income unaffected by COVID-19, creditworthy and financially secure, there might never be a better time to make the move and put in an offer.
 In any event, given the times, it can not hurt to submit a mortgage application that is strong on all fronts, credit, employment, assets, home value etc.